wolfeidau/rake-bamboo-plugin/README.md

 # Roadmap

-In the future I would like to further improve the integration
+In the future I would like to automate last few steps, specifically the option to create and populated a gemset for that specific project.
+This will further integration with rvm and some additional tasks to run bundler (ruby dependency manager).

 # Links